You are here

 - gain insight into linguistic, stylistic, and rhetorical conventions of writing and presentations in US academic settings

-- interpret results from Turn It In (available on the ELSO Blackboard site) and learn strategies for effectively paraphrasing and summarizing
+- interpret results from Turn It In (available on the ELSO Canvas site) and learn strategies for effectively paraphrasing and summarizing

-You may bring any kind of writing: class assignment, research paper, email, job application materials, blogs, etc. You may bring any kind of presentation: class presentation, journal club presentation, conference paper, poster presentation, job talk, etc. And whether you are working on a writing project or presentation, you may come at any point in the process: from brainstorming to finalizing.
+Tutors will work with you on any kind of writing: class assignment, research paper, email, job application materials, blogs, etc. They can also help you with any kind of presentation: class presentation, journal club presentation, conference paper, poster presentation, job talk, etc. And whether you are working on a writing project or presentation, you may come at any point in the process: from brainstorming to finalizing.

 You may request a single appointment to work on a particular paper or presentation, or a series of appointments to keep you moving forward with a larger project.